AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.getInstanceCount()
-   :module: roadrunner
+   :module: RoadRunner

    Number of currently running RoadRunner instances.

 .. method:: RoadRunner.getInstanceID()
-   :module: roadrunner
+   :module: RoadRunner

    When there are multiple instances of RoadRunner, this is the instance id.

 .. method:: RoadRunner.getIntegrator()
-   :module: roadrunner
+   :module: RoadRunner

    get the integrator which is currently being used to time evolve the system.

 .. method:: RoadRunner.getAvailableIntegrators()
-   :module: roadrunner
+   :module: RoadRunner

    Get a list of available integrator names.

 .. staticmethod:: RoadRunner.getParamPromotedSBML(*args)
-   :module: roadrunner
+   :module: RoadRunner

    Takes an SBML document (in textual form) and changes all of the local parameters to be global parameters.